Motorcyclist on the Road with Sky and Green Fields Behind

 Price (MSRP): $7,399

-Sportbikes generally cannot get more aggressive than the level of aggression the all-new Kawasaki Z650 models bring to the table.
+Sport bikes generally cannot get more aggressive than the all-new Kawasaki Z650.
 If you’re looking for a naked bike with a full-on adrenaline-fueled ride to and from the office on weekdays, this is an excellent pick for you.

-You want to be at the track on the weekends; your thanks will go back to the bike’s 649cc parallel-twin engine for the peak performance and a top-class experience it will offer you.
-Built with an assist and slipper clutch for smooth downshifting, the bike has a modern body style that assures you of a sporty appearance and enhanced handling.
+You want to be at the track on the weekends; you’ll appreciate the bike’s 649cc parallel-twin engine delivering peak performance and an exceptional riding experience.
+Equipped with an assist and slipper clutch for smooth downshifts, this motorcycle features a modern design that ensures a sporty look and responsive handling.

 This complements a lightweight trellis chassis, telescopic front fork, low seat height, wide handlebars, and unique footpeg positions for a relaxed knee bend.